 You can share whatever you want on your profile, but we are talking serious business here.
 Your work of art!
 You want that to be the main focus of your posting routine.

 Within your posting routine, if you take the business route, you will need to post content that attracts your fans and your music content. (pro tip, do this in a 70-30 % way, 70% other relevant content, 30% your content, to not over-promote your music, and to attract that super fan.

 In the above model, you see that there is very little room left for your content.
 That's right.
 On your music profile, you should not be sharing your visit with aunt May and a picture of the cake she made.

 Not only will your fans be presented with a picture of Aunt May, but Aunt May, will also be presented with you on stage the next time she opens your social page (Hi Aunt May, yes my music is a little bit louder than your music in the 50s)

 So the short version would be:

 Create a separate personal profile and another for your music or band.
-It will keep things more professional; you can do on each profile whatever you want (in regards to your target audience 🙂 and everybody is happy.
+It will keep things more professional; you can do on each profile whatever you want (regarding your target audience :) and everybody is happy.